 The impact of these Standards and Interpretations has been or is in the process of being assessed and to the extent applicable to the Fund are outlined in the table below.
-Standards that are not expected to have a significant impact on the Fund have not been included.
+Standards issued, that are not expected to have a significant impact on the Fund have not been included.

-Application date periods beginning Application on/after date to GESB
+Application date periods beginning Application date Accounting Standard on/after to GESB AASB 2020-1 Amendments to Australian Accounting 1 July 2024 1 January 2024 Standards - Classification of Liabilities as Current or Non-current and AASB 2020-6 requirements for presentation of liabilities as current or non-current.

-Accounting Standard

-AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current and AASB 2020-6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date
+Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date This Standard amends AASB 101 Presentation of Financial Statements to clarify the